perladvent/perldotcom/content/article/how-strong-is-your-password-.md

     dictionary_entropy("baseball") + year_entropy("2005") + brute_force_entropy("59xH{")

+Once it has calculated the entropy of a password, zxcvbn estimates other statistics like how many guesses it would take to crack the password, and the password cracking time.

 ### Installation

-Data::Password::zxcvbn is on CPAN, so installation can be done with your favorite CPAN client, like `cpan` or {{< mcpan "App::cpanminus" "cpanm" >}}.
+Data::Password::zxcvbn is on CPAN, so installation can be done with your favorite CPAN client, like {{< mcpan "App::CPAN" "cpan" >}} or {{< mcpan "App::cpanminus" "cpanm" >}}.

     $ cpanm Data::Password::zxcvbn